-From the beginning of the 2020 Pandemic most of us have found digital ways to stay connected with our friends, families and congregations.
-As well as the usual social media, texting and calling, this period has seen a boom in video calling - across all generations.
+From the beginning of the 2020 Pandemic, most of us have found digital ways to stay connected with our friends, families and congregations.
+As well as the usual social media, texting and calling, this period has seen a boom in video calling across all generations.

 Churches found during lockdown that Zoom was a great way to have committee meetings, prayer meetings, home groups, youth work, and services.
 The software is free and easy to use and available on nearly all operating systems and mobile platforms.
-You can easily meet up virtually with Zoom if you have a computer, smart-phone or tablet with connection to the internet.
+You can easily meet up virtually with Zoom if you have a computer, smartphone or tablet with a connection to the internet.

-As churches go back to meeting in person it has become apparent that there is still a need for 'online' services to continue to run alongside for some time to come.
-In fact plenty of churches have already embraced this and see live streaming as a new means of communication as part of their ongoing, blended approach to Sunday Services.
+As churches go back to meeting in person, it has become apparent that there is still a need for 'online' services to continue to run alongside for some time to come.
+In fact, plenty of churches have already embraced this and see live streaming as a new means of communication as part of their ongoing, blended approach to Sunday Services.

 Live Streaming or Zoom?